 127. With appropriate mitigations in place, by Step 4, the Government aims to: a.
 Remove all legal limits on social contact, publishing accompanying guidance.

 A Link to the Covid-19 Response – Spring document.

-A link to our Covid Risk Management Document (a password required to open the document)
+As of late July 2021, we are now on a version 6 of our Covid Risk Management Document (a password required to open the document)

 Please contact us if you have any questions or wish to talk about how our games can be ran to be covid secure.